Title: Credit for Prior Learning

 Communication with Students

-Evaluation of credits earned from a post-secondary institution will be conducted for all students presenting official transcripts from a post-secondary institution when they meet with their Academic Advisor.
+Evaluation of credits earned from a post-secondary institution will be conducted for all students presenting official transcripts from a post-secondary institution when they meet with their Academic Advisor or Success Coach.

-Specific information on the process for applying for Advanced Standing and applicable fees will be available on the Nicolet College website, at the Welcome Center, and from the student’s Academic Advisor or program faculty.
-Academic Advisors will encourage students to request credit for prior learning when reviewing their educational goals and achievements, and will assist them with the process.
+Specific information on the process for applying for Advanced Standing and applicable fees will be available on the Nicolet College website, at the Welcome Center, and from the student’s Academic Advisor/Success Coach or program faculty.
+Academic Advisors or Success Coaches will encourage students to request credit for prior learning when reviewing their educational goals and achievements, and will assist them with the process.

 Communication with Faculty and Staff

 Faculty will be aware of credit for prior learning procedures, and will assist students in applying for Advanced Standing, when appropriate.

 Any changes in the existing policy will go into effect with the start of a future term.
 This will provide adequate time to communicate policy revisions and allow students to complete Advanced Standing processes initiated prior to the changes going into effect.